wohlert/generative-query-network-pytorch/README.md

 Additionally, this repository also contains implementations of the **DRAW model and the ConvolutionalDRAW** model both described by Gregor et al.

-## Contributing

-The best way to contribute to this project is to train the model as described in the paper (by running `run-gqn.py`) and submitting a pull request with the fully trained model.

-Currently, the repository contains a model `model-final.pt` that has only been trained on a subset of the data.